 I am a Principal Researcher in psychiatric epidemiology at the Department of Medical Epidemiology and Biostatistics, where I have been working since 2015.
 I have a background in psychology, PhD in behavioral genetics, and postdoctoral training in epidemiology.

 MQ Mental Health Research (2021-2023) Causes and consequences of mental health challenges in autistic individuals during the transition to adulthood

-Torkel Carlsson (KIND, Dept of Women & Children's Health, KI)
+Torkel Carlsson (Department of Women and Children's Health, co-supervisor)

-I am a coordinator for degree projects on the medical program.
-I am happy to discuss projects with interested undergraduate and masters students with similar interests to mine.
+I co-lead the behavioral genetics component of the differential psychology module in the psychology program.
+I am happy to discuss degree projects with students with similar interests to mine.

 2010-2013 PhD Behavioural Genetics, Institute of Education, London, UK

 2009-2010 MSc (with Distinction) Psychological Research Methods, University of Exeter, Exeter, UK